ProsperWorks/copper-sdk/docs/EXAMPLES.md

 ## Secure Example
 The secure example code is in examples/secure_iframe.
-For secure embeddded application, prosperworks web application will send a POST request with JWT first to the iframe url.
-The embedded app should first get the public key from prosperworks and use the public key to verify the json web token.
+For secure embeddded application, copper web application will send a POST request with JWT first to the iframe url.
+The embedded app should first get the public key from copper and use the public key to verify the json web token.

 #### Quick Start